 Love Spell 5: Pheromone Surprise

 This is another kitchen witch spell, but with a pretty messed up twist.
 The first step involves carrying a whole nutmeg in your armpit for 48 hours.
 I already have so many questions.
 Is it supposed to stay in while you sleep?
 What if a friend waves at you and you can’t wave back and then they send a passive-aggressive .gif about it later?
 Will this tone my upper body?
 I actually don’t need the answers to any of these, because the next step of this spell is where I decide I’ll take a hard pass on this one: grind up the nutmeg, add to a bottle of red wine, and then serve to your love target.
 That’s right.
 This suggests you take your armpit nutmeg, likely covered in hair and street debris at this point because you know it’s fallen out a few times, and secretly grind it into someone’s drink.
 This spell seems about two steps away from drugging your date (an obvious NO).
 Don’t do it!
 Instead, just make some mulled wine by heating up red wine with nutmegs (of the non-armpit variety), cinnamon sticks, and star anise.
 Serve with the pesto above.
-Look at that, I’ve planned your excellent date night for you.
+I’ve planned your excellent date night for you, comedy in Leicester Square.
+You’re welcome.
 You’re welcome.
 Wine is often used in love spells (imagine that), and cinnamon, nutmeg, and anise are all great, warming ingredients for the heart.

 Whether you decide to try one of these alternatives, all of them, or just go ham and shoot a flaming arrow at the moon, I hope all you babes have a safe, consensual, and love-filled Valentine’s Day–whatever that means for you!